Qinti/nazca/README.md

 };
 ```

 We don't need to modify `.nazca` config file.
-We still need just one css, one html and one js file for one page.
+We still need just one css, one html, and one js file for one page.
 When
-compiler finds the `*include` directive, it simply replaces it with the content of the file.
+the compiler finds the `*include` directive, it simply replaces it with the content of the file.
 In the end our
 `index.nazca` will become similar to the one we had in a previous tutorial section.

 #### Let's do something!
 The hello world example is great, but it just creates the html page with some css.
-Without any action it's not
+Without any action, it's not
 fascinating.
-Nazca also compiles a JavaScript methods into JS functions.
+Nazca also compiles JavaScript methods into JS functions.
-In nazca there are 3 types of visibility - public, protected and private and 2 main entities - methods (functions) and
+In nazca there are 3 types of visibility - public, protected, and private and 2 main entities - methods (functions) and
 variables.
-Public methods are defined similar to a CSS property.
+Public methods are defined similarly to a CSS property.
 It could have a list of input parameters with default values.
 The
 body of the method is a JavaScript as you know it.
-Private methods are defined as method with the special character `-`
+Private methods are defined as a methods with the special character `-`
 and protected methods are defined with `#`.
 ```javascript
 class SomeClass {